verisimilitude20201/notes/Videos/Aditya_Verma/Dynamic_Programming/introduction.md

 ## DP
   - Top Down approach is via a table
   - Dynamic programming is enhanced recursion.
 DP's parent is recursion.
   - Function calls itself with smaller sets of inputs.
 It keeps on reducing the input by 1.
+Say first call is from n.
+The calls at the second level of the tree are from n - 1 and n - 2
   - To avoid repeated calls, we construct the DP table.

 ## How to identify DP problems